batkiz/backit/README.md

 * wrote by myself, not PRed to official buckets
 * the apps not satisfied with official rules

-Fell free to make a star, issue or pull request.
+Feel free to make a star, issue or pull request.

 ## Installation